 Key efficacy outcomes deliberated upon by pERC included objective response rate, the primary outcome of the SG035-0004 study, complete response, duration of response, progression-free survival and overall survival.
-Objective response rate, as assessed by an independent review committee, was 86% (95% confidence interval [CI], 74.6% to 93.9%) while complete response was 57% (95% CI, 43.2% to 69.8%) in the original analysis. pERC discussed these results and considered complete response to be an important outcome in sALCL, noting that the proportion of patients who experienced a complete response was substantial, especially in comparison to rates historically observed with therapies used to treat sALCL.
-The median duration of objective response was 12.6 months (13.2 months in updated analysis from April 2012) and the median duration of complete response was 13.2 months, which pERC considered evidence of a substantial clinical benefit. pERC also discussed that the length of progression-free survival of patients receiving brentuximab (13.3 months, 95%CI: 6.9 months to NE; 14.6 months, 95% CI, 6.9 to 20.6 months in updated analysis from April 2012) was longer than had been reported for the most recent prior treatment (HR=0.48, P=0.001). pERC considered that, in a population who has been previously treated, it was uncommon for progression-free survival to be longer than that observed for previous lines of chemotherapy.
+The objective response rate, as assessed by an independent review committee, was 86% (95% confidence interval [CI], 74.6% to 93.9%) while complete response was 57% (95% CI, 43.2% to 69.8%) in the original analysis. pERC discussed these results and considered complete response to be an important outcome in sALCL, noting that the proportion of patients who experienced a complete response was substantial, especially in comparison to rates historically observed with therapies used to treat sALCL.
+The median duration of objective response was 12.6 months (13.2 months as reported in an updated analysis from April 2012) and the median duration of complete response was 13.2 months, which pERC considered evidence of a substantial clinical benefit. pERC also discussed that the length of progression-free survival of patients receiving brentuximab (13.3 months, 95%CI: 6.9 months to not estimable; 14.6 months, 95% CI, 6.9 to 20.6 months in updated analysis from April 2012) was longer than the observed length of progression-free survival for these patients on their most recent prior treatment (HR=0.48, P=0.001). pERC considered that, in a population who has been previously treated, it is uncommon for progression-free survival to be longer than that observed for previous lines of chemotherapy.
 In addition, a substantial proportion of patients who received brentuximab were still alive one-year after starting treatment (71%, 95%CI: 57% to 80%, April 2012 analysis).
-Quality of life was not measured in the SG035-0004 study, although it was an outcome patient advocacy group input indicated was important. pERC considered these results and concluded that there is a net clinical benefit of treatment with brentuximab.
-However, pERC acknowledged that because of the non-randomized, noncomparative phase two study design, there was considerable uncertainty surrounding the exact magnitude of the benefit. pERC also discussed that there was additional uncertainty in the magnitude of benefit due to confounding from subsequent SCT in some patients, which may have resulted in improved outcomes for these patients.
-Therefore, pERC considered that prospective data collection to provide additional information on the magnitude of clinical benefit and the impact of subsequent SCT in this setting would be useful.
+Quality of life was not measured in the SG035-0004 study, although it was an outcome that the patient advocacy group indicated was important. pERC considered these results and concluded that there is a net clinical benefit of treatment with brentuximab.
+However, pERC acknowledged that because of the nonrandomized, non-comparative phase two study design, there was considerable uncertainty surrounding the exact magnitude of the benefit. pERC also discussed that there was additional uncertainty in the magnitude of benefit due to confounding from subsequent SCT in some patients, which may have resulted in improved outcomes for these patients.
+Therefore, pERC considered that, prospective data collection related to the impact of subsequent SCT on survival would help further define the magnitude of clinical benefit of brentuximab in this setting and could be useful.
+For example, pERC noted that, if it were feasible, it would be useful to collect, information on the proportion of: patients who receive brentuximab alone and achieve long -term remission; patients who receive subsequent SCTs and long-term survivors following SCT.
+These data could better inform the estimates of clinical benefit and cost-effectiveness of brentuximab.